 Indicate the types of images (e.g. illustration, comic, photograph) you have created for the publication.
 If you hold more than one role of a visual artist of a publication, please indicate the type of images you have created in the largest quantity.

 The amount of author-specific remunerations concerning a single publication depends on the ratio between the number of images reported by the author and the total number of images in the publication.
 Please indicate the proportion of images created by you in the publication as a percentage (1–100 %) or a number (number of own images/total number of images in the publication).
 Depending on circumstances, the proportion of images report can be based on an estimate, accurate information or an agreement between the authors.

 In Finland, the administration of public lending rights and the distribution of remunerations are performed by three copyright organisations.
 Kopiosto, Sanasto and Teosto are in charge of the public lending right schemes of authors of visual arts and photography, authors of literary works and authors of musical works, respectively.

 The public lending right scheme applies to books and phonograms available to be lent at public libraries.
 In practice, it applies to the copyrighted material of printed and audio books, phonograms and sheet music: text, images and music.

 Public lending remunerations are distributed to text, image and music authors from the EEA.
-According to law, authors are entitled to remunerations when their works, such as the text, illustrations, notes or phonograms, are lent to the public.
+According to law, authors are entitled to remunerations when their works, such as the text, images, notes or phonograms, are lent to the public.
 The distribution of the public lending remunerations financed by the Ministry of Education and Culture to authors is based on the lending statistics of public libraries.
 The allocated sum to be used for the public lending right scheme is defined annually in the state budget.

 Public lending remuneration work group